chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 NOT_ANALOG_PIN )
 ```

 This removes the default definition and provides a new definition.
 This definition first checks for the input value being less than 12.
 If the input value is less than 12, it is already the analog input number and is returned unchanged.
 If the input value is not less than 12, it is tested to see if it is in the range 14 to 25.
 If so, it is a digital pin number corresponding to an analog input and the analog input number is computed by subtracting 14.
 That value is then returned.
-If the input value isn’t in this range, then it is not a valid analog input and the value NOT_ANALOG_PIN is returned.
+If the input value isn't in this range, then it is not a valid analog input and the value NOT_ANALOG_PIN is returned.
 For many boards, this form of the definition can be used and only the specific pin numbers need to be changed.
 The chipKIT Max32 uses a similar definition:

 ```cpp
 #undef digitalPinToAnalog